|LASSIE COME HOME!!

 The recall command, “Lassie, come” is such an important command that it's important to set up training scenarios to train this

-your dog coming to you willingly and even happily.
-Be sure to call your dog to you for something she enjoys like a walk, dinner, belly
+coming to you willingly and even happily.
+Be sure to call your dog to you for something she enjoys like a walk, dinner, belly rubs, treats,

-when she arrives - like sit, down, stay - just reward her.
-In the beginning, you’ll need to be an enthusiastic actor and act like she is
+she arrives - like sit, down, stay - just reward her.
+In the beginning, you’ll need to be an enthusiastic actor and act like she is doing an

 Try the recall hide n’ seek game with 1 or 2 other friends/family members in the house or in the yard if it's fenced.
 Give each person